getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 Several common uses for tags include:

 -   The hostname of the server
--   The version of your platform (e.g. iOS 5.0)
+-   The version of your platform (for example, iOS 5.0)
 -   The user’s language

-For more information, see [full documentation on Tagging Events]({%- link _documentation/enriching-error-data/context.md -%}).
+For more information, see [full documentation on Tagging Events]({%- link _documentation/enriching-error-data/context.md -%} #tagging-events).

-&nbsp;
 ## Saving Searches

 You can save a search by performing the search, clicking the dropdown arrow next to the Current Search, and then "Save Current Search".